DVLA check

 What is a DVLA vehicle check, and why is it important?

-The DVLA vehicle check is the verification of ownership, registration status, and other relevant details of a particular vehicle in the UK through reliable DVLA database.
+DVLA check is the verification of ownership, registration status, and other relevant details of a particular vehicle in the UK through reliable DVLA database.

 The Driver and Vehicle Licensing Agency (DVLA) is the official body responsible for vehicle registration in England and Wales.
 They are a government department run by the Department for Transport (DfT).